 - cleaning up contaminated land.

-Household use and disposal deals with the use of chemicals in the home and garden, and in do-it-yourself renovation.
-Find out here about sustainable approaches to household cleaning and gardening, safe pet care and renovation advice.
+The Household use and disposal page deals with the use of chemicals in the home and garden, and includes information about sustainable approaches to household cleaning and gardening, safe pet care and renovation advice.
 To find out how to deal with problem waste at home, visit the Disposing of household problem waste page.

 People who work regularly with pesticides in NSW, such as market gardeners and farmers, and those working in the pest control and weed control industries, will find useful information in this section on: